This feature is available starting from Pro plan.

 Finally, press Allow access (you may also click Switch account to login on behalf of another Lokalise user).

 Now Adobe XD can exchange data with Lokalise.

 You will be asked to perform some initial setup:

-- Name — this option will appear only you have chosen "Create new project" from the dropdown above.
+Name — this option will appear if you have chosen "Create new project" from the dropdown above.
 Enter a new project name here, and it will be created for you.

-- Default key naming pattern — choose how newly created translation keys should be named.
-Keys that already present in your Lokalise project won't be affected.
+Default key naming pattern — choose how newly created translation keys should be named.
+Keys that are already present in your Lokalise project won't be affected.